I Love Lucy: Production

 During the spring and summer of 1951, I Love Lucy moved into production.
 Oppenheimer, Pugh, and Carroll began fine-tuning the premise of the show and writing the series' first scripts.
 The trio chose to adapt many storylines for television using the backlog of episodes of My Favorite Husband.
 In addition, the series' ensemble cast and crew were assembled.
-Arnaz retained his orchestra, which was used in the series musical numbers and to score the show's background and transitional music.
-Arnaz's childhood friend Marco Rizo arranged the music and played the piano for the show, while Wilbur Hatch was used to conduct the orchestra.
+Arnaz retained his orchestra, which was used in the series' musical numbers and to score the show's background and transitional music.
+Arnaz's childhood friend Marco Rizo arranged the music and played the piano for the show, while Wilbur Hatch conducted the orchestra.

-Two problems arose after Philip Morris signed on to sponsor the show, that would ultimately change the fate of I Love Lucy.
-Ball and Arnaz had originally decided that the series would air on a biweekly basis, much like The George Burns and Gracie Allen Show.
+After Philip Morris signed on to sponsor the show, two problems that would ultimately change the fate of I Love Lucy arose.
+Ball and Arnaz had originally decided that the series would air biweekly, like The George Burns and Gracie Allen Show.
 Philip Morris, however, was insistent that the show air weekly, thus diminishing the possibility of Ball continuing her film career alongside a television show.
 Another problem lay in the fact that Philip Morris wanted the series to originate from New York rather than Hollywood.
-At the time, most television shows were produced from New York with live broadcasts of the show airing for eastern and Midwest audiences.
+At the time, most television shows were produced from New York and broadcast live for eastern and Midwest audiences.
 West Coast viewers were able to view live programs only through low-quality kinescopes, which derived their images by using a 35 mm or 16 mm film camera to record the show from a television monitor.

 Although the pilot film shown to Philip Morris had been a kinescope, the sponsor did not want the lucrative East Coast market, accustomed to quality broadcasts, to see a low-quality kinescope film.
 Owing to the impending birth of their first child, both Ball and Arnaz insisted on staying in Hollywood and producing the show on film, something a few Hollywood-based series had begun to do.
-Both CBS and Philip Morris initially balked at the idea, because of the higher cost that filming the show would incur, yet acquiesced only after the couple offered to take a $1,000 a week pay cut in order to cover the additional expense.
-In exchange, Ball and Arnaz demanded, and were given, 80% ownership in the I Love Lucy films (the other 20% went to Oppenheimer who then gave 5% to Pugh and 5% to Carroll).
+Both CBS and Philip Morris initially balked at the idea, because of the higher cost that filming the show would incur, and acquiesced only after the couple offered to take a $1,000-a-week pay cut in order to cover the additional expense.
+In exchange, Ball and Arnaz demanded, and were given, 80% ownership in the I Love Lucy films (the other 20% went to Oppenheimer, who then gave 5% to Pugh and 5% to Carroll).
 Shooting the show on film, however, would require that Ball and Arnaz become responsible for producing the series themselves.
 Union agreements at the time stipulated that any production filmed in a studio use film studio employees.
 CBS staff were television and radio employees and thus fell under different union agreements.
 Thus, Arnaz reorganized the company he created to manage his orchestra bookings and used it as the corporation that would produce the I Love Lucy shows.
-The company was named Desilu, from the combination of both their first names "Desi" and "Lucille".
+The company was named Desilu, from the combination of both of their first names, Desi and Lucille.